 In March, we got the bias audit results back.
 Green across the board.
 Demographic parity on race, gender, age.
 I forwarded the report to the board with a note about our commitment to responsible AI.

-"That's the problem."
-She didn't move.
-"Those metrics are designed to let you pass.
-They measure whether protected groups advance at equal rates.
-Not whether they should advance at equal rates."
+The problem with passing these audits: the metrics are designed to let you pass.
+They measure whether protected groups advance at equal rates—not whether they should advance at equal rates.

 This year's follow-up was worse.
 When humans work alongside biased AI, they don't correct it—they adopt the bias.
 The AI doesn't just make bad decisions.
 It infects the humans trying to supervise it.

-"The worst part isn't the rejection.
+The recurring theme in these accounts: "The worst part isn't the rejection.
 It's not knowing why.
-I've asked a few companies for feedback.
+I asked companies for feedback.
 They say they can't share that information.
-One recruiter told me, off the record, that she doesn't even see applications until after the AI has screened them.
+One recruiter told me, off the record, she doesn't even see applications until after the AI has screened them.
 She literally doesn't know why I was rejected.
 Nobody does.
-Your machine made a decision about my life, and nobody can explain it."
+The machine made a decision about my life, and nobody can explain it."

 The Regulation Gap